esp8266/Arduino/readme.txt

 0013

+* Working around problem that caused PWM output on pins 5 and 6 to never go to 0 (causing, for example, an LED to continue to glow faintly).
 * Removing cast macros, since function-style casts are a feature of C++.
 * Fixing bug in random() that limited the ranges of values generated.
 Thanks to Mikal Hart.